 Cover your head.
 Hard hats should be worn at all times on a job site.
 If you can find one with a wide brim, you’ll protect yourself from falling objects and the harsh sun.
 Add a nape protector or wrap-around sun visor to maximize protection.

-Heat Illnesses & Deaths are Preventable
+Heat Illnesses & Deaths at San Diego Construction Sites are Preventable

 Construction jobs entail some of the most physically challenging work in America, and they can be very dangerous for employees and contractors if the proper precautions aren’t taken.
 Falling, electrocution, and accidents involving machinery are some of the most common incidents on a construction site.
 But during summer, the extreme heat adds an entirely new set of safety hazards workers need to prepare for.